roromaniac/KH2FM-Rando-Battleship/README.md

 4. If you did all of the above steps successfully, you're ready to play!
 The button will turn gray if the check is a miss and red if the check is a hit.

 # Features in Development (and their expected release dates).
+1. <ins>Interact w/ File Client to Upload Seed AND CHECK THAT THERE ARE HITS</ins> ETA: 1-2 days.
-1. <ins>Sunk Logic</ins>: Logic that changes the color of ship buttons once the whole ship is sunk.
+2. <ins>Sunk Logic</ins>: Logic that changes the color of ship buttons once the whole ship is sunk.
 ETA: 1 week.
 2. <ins>Clear Board</ins>: Clear the board during placement mode.
 ETA: 2 weeks.
-4. <ins>Custom Board Dimension</ins>: Customize the size of the battleship grid.
+3. <ins>Custom Board Dimension</ins>: Customize the size of the battleship grid.
 ETA: 2 weeks.
-5. <ins>Toggle Checks for Inclusiuon</ins>: Toggle checks to be allowed in the pool of checks for battleship.
+4. <ins>Toggle Checks for Inclusiuon</ins>: Toggle checks to be allowed in the pool of checks for battleship.
 ETA: 1-2 months.
-6. <ins>Ship Validation</ins>: Validate that ships of the appropriate sizes were placed.
+5. <ins>Ship Validation</ins>: Validate that ships of the appropriate sizes were placed.
 ETA: 1-2 months.
-7. <ins>Border Logic</ins>: Toggle to restrict ships from bordering one another.
+6. <ins>Border Logic</ins>: Toggle to restrict ships from bordering one another.
 ETA: 2-3 months.
-8. <ins>Autotracking</ins>: The ability for the button to be pressed once the check is found in KH2.
+7. <ins>Autotracking</ins>: The ability for the button to be pressed once the check is found in KH2.
 ETA: 2-3 months.